cmolinan/Hello-rails-back-end/README.md

 ### Usage

 To run the project, execute the following command:
-- Run `./bin/dev` to start a development server.
+- Run `rails s` to start a development server.
-- In case don't works, run `foreman start -f Procfile.dev`

 <br>
 <!-- AUTHORS -->